pankegallery/openar-v1-subgraph/docs/entities.md

 ## Transfer

-The `Transfer` entity represents transfers of ownership of pieces of cryptomedia on the Zora Protocol.
+The `Transfer` entity represents transfers of ownership of pieces of cryptomedia on the openAR Protocol.

 | Field Name            |  Type   |     Description                                        |